District of Columbia

 PRIZES & RECOGNITION

-Winners in each category will receive DCCEAS Certificates and cash awards, as follows:
+The Winners in each category will receive DCCEAS Certificates and cash awards, as follows: (tentative)

-The winners in each category of the Paper Competition will be recognized at the DCCEAS Awards Banquet during Engineers Week in February (see www.dcceas.org).
+The winners in each category of the Paper Competition will be recognized at the DCCEAS Banquet during Engineers Week in February (see Calendar dates for National Engineers Week).

 ANNUAL PROCEDURES